Virginia Tech® home

 One of the great things about being a new Hokie in engineering is the amount of support you can receive from your upper-class peers who genuinely want to do whatever they can to help you have the best first semester possible.

-Through the CEED Peer Mentoring Program you will be assigned to a small group of about 10 freshmen and one upper-class mentor.
+Through the CEED Peer Mentoring Program you will be assigned to a small group of about 10 first-year engineering students and one upper-class peer mentor.
 You will get together and talk about typical first-year issues – finding campus resources, connecting with faculty, exploring undergraduate research, and asking any questions you have about getting connected on campus.
 You also have an instant group of friends and potential study partners.
 We also plan some large social events for all the participants so you can meet others outside your small group.
-This is great way to start your first semester as a Hokie!
+This is a great way to start your first year as a Hokie!

-If you decide this program is for you, you will find out our mentors are already on the ball even before you arrive for fall semester.
-You will receive a phone call from one of our mentors who will introduce him or herself and help you with any questions or concerns.
-ANY questions!
+If you decide this program is for you, you will find that our peer mentors are ready to connect even before you arrive to campus for the fall semester.
+You will receive a phone call from one of our peer mentors who will share important information about preparing to move-in and be on campus.
+You will have an opportunity to ask any questions or concerns you might have.
 They are available to help with advice about what to prepare for move-in, such as what supplies you should bring or what you should wait to buy after you move in.
-This first contact will show you what a great resource your mentor can be!
+This first contact will show you what a great resource your peer mentor can be!

 Peer mentors showing how to dress for an innterview

-Two large social/professional development events, where all mentors and mentees interact, will take place during the semester.
-The first event, “Engineering Expo Prep,” will take place during the first few weeks of school and will help you prepare for one of the biggest engineering career fairs in the country, the SEC Engineering Expo.
+In addition, CEED Peer Mentoring Program will host multiple large social/professional development events, where all mentors and mentees interact during the fall semester.
+An example of those events is “Engineering Expo Prep,” this event takes place during the first few weeks of school and will help you prepare for one of the biggest engineering career fairs in the country, the SEC Engineering Expo.
 Free snacks will be provided for all students that attend!
-The second event, “The Major Scoop,” will be held closer to the end of the semester and will help you prepare for spring semester class registration while enjoying a “scoop” or two of free ice cream.
-Both events offer a multitude of opportunities for students to meet and socialize with their fellow engineers in addition to the valuable information that they will gain!
+“The Major Scoop,” will be held closer to the middle of the fall semester and will help you prepare for spring semester class registration, gather more information about engineering majors, and explore minors and design teams within the college of engineering while enjoying a “scoop” or two of free ice cream.

-At the heart of all this activity and planning are engineering students who genuinely care about helping you have an excellent experience as a new Hokie.
-This program is supported by CEED staff, but it is truly run by the Peer Leaders and mentors.
+At the heart of all these activities and planning are previous mentee/mentor engineering students who genuinely care about helping you have an excellent experience as a new Hokie.
+This program is supported by CEED staff, but it is truly run by the Peer Leaders and peer mentors.
 We hope you decide to join us!

 Center for the Enhancement of Engineering Diversity